JakobBD/pounce/doc/200_features.md

 ## HPC clusters

 PoUnce includes the interaction with cluster software.
-In particular, this means determining the required resources (numberof nodes and walltime), generating a job script, submitting it toa scheduler, and monitoring its status.
+In particular, this means determining the required resources (number of nodes and wall time), generating a job script, submitting it to a scheduler, and monitoring its status.
 The following clusters are implemented:

 - A non-scheduling-based computer with the name 'local'.
 Assumes that compute resources can be accessed directly without submitting a job request.
 - The 'Hawk' cluster at HLRS Stuttgart.
 It is based on the PBSPro batch system.
-The ideal parameters for resource use are taileored to this specific system, but can be easily adapted.
-An extension to other schedulers such as slurm is also easily possible.
+The ideal parameters for resource use are tailored to this specific system, but can be easily adapted.
+An extension to other schedulers such as Slurm is also easily possible.

 Different parts of a simulation can be run on different machines.
 For example, the main simulation can be run on a cluster and post-processing on a local machine.